softdevteam/pavel.yaiwr/README.md

 Convention:

-1. Single-line comments should start with `//`
+1. Single line comments should start with `//`
 2. No multi-line comment supported

 Example: